-The roll-out of 5G technology will accelerate plans to use communication between cars and roads as a way to manage congestion and proactively reduce collisions.
-Mileage data from electric vehicles are also being collected by states to roll out road usage charge programs that can help fund better roads and highways.
+The roll-out of 5G technology will accelerate plans to use communication between cars and roads to manage congestion and proactively reduce collisions.
+States also collect mileage data from electric vehicles to roll out road usage charge programs to help fund better roads and highways.

 How apps are doing this: Tolling solutions provider, Emovis, uses vehicle connectivity to obtain accurate mileage readings from EVs for pay-per-mile road tax programs.
 In this program, EV owners opt in to pay for road usage based on the number of miles driven in place of a one-time registration fee.

 If your business is developing an app for cars, a lot rides on your ability to manage multiple technology components and product deliverables.
 This includes but isn’t limited to hardware, software, data infrastructures, content and services, sales, and customer relationship management.